phoenix090/reddit_api/README.md

 ```

 ### GET: localhost:8080/reddit/api/me/prefs/
-Get the preferences of the user.
+* What: Get the preferences of the user.

-*Response:
+* Response:

 ```json
 {